-Making the most of geographic information, whether it be for investigating a scientific hypothesis or managing spatially distributed resources, requires the ability to think about spatial relationships, an understanding of the technical capabilities of computer based information systems, and GIS software skills.
-The goals of this class are, therefore, to provide a firm understanding of the conceptual and technical issues that affect the use of geographic information for research and a variety of planning and management applications.
+Making the most of geographic information, whether it be for investigating a scientific hypothesis or managing spatially distributed resources, requires the ability to think about spatial relationships, an understanding ofthe technical capabilities of computer based information systems, and GIS software skills.
+The goals of this class are, therefore, to provide a firm understanding of the conceptual and technical issues that affect the use of geographic information for research and a variety of resource planning and management applications.
 The focus is on how to think about and implement geographic data management and analysis, requiring both a discussion of basic concepts (i.e., lecture) and practice with implementing them with GIS software (i.e., lab).
-The lab is taught using ArcGIS 10 (ESRI, Inc.).
-Labs and lectures are intimately linked and "live" software demonstrations are included in the lecture.
+The lab is taught using ArcGIS 10.5 (Primarily) and QGIS.
+The topics of labs and lectures are intimately linked.

 Principles of GIS

 NO Pass/Fail or S/U option